qala-io/java-course/docs/programme/web-apps.md

 * Read about `acceptCount` configuration in Tomcat's [Http Connectors](https://tomcat.apache.org/tomcat-8.0-doc/config/http.html)
 * Think & research: what types of the applications we write in regards to CPU and IO load.
 * Think & research: what value we should set for thread pool's options: max size and accept count?
+* Practice: Write a custom load test for your servlet and Tomcat.
+The test should submit multiple tasks to a Thread Pool.
+Each task hits your server at multiple times in a separate thread.
+Find how your configuration changes in Tomcat impact the way it responds to the load.
+Experiment with both - configuration of the test and Tomcat.

 # Step 4 - Memory Leaks